mackenziekbrooks/dci102-f18-humanities-data/grading.md

 ## B-level requirements

 * Complete all core assignments in each unit.
-* Complete 1 advanced assignment in each unit.
+* Complete 2 advanced assignments in each unit.
 * Write 4/6 blog posts.
 * Attendance is good, 1-2 absences.

 ## C-level requirements

 * Complete all core assignments in each unit.
-* Complete no advanced assignments in any units.
+* Complete 1 advanced assignment in each unit.
 * Write 3/6 blog posts.
 * Attendance is moderate, 3+ absences.

+---

 ### Blog posts
 * 2 blog posts due each unit to your own domain
 * Posts can be on a topic of your choosing, though I can provide prompts.
 * 300-500 words.
 * Include links and images (with citation) when appropriate.
-* I encourage personal responses/reflections on the work we've been doing in class.

 ### Core Assignments
 * Project Review